Paperback-iOS/website/src/help/faq/README.md

 ---

+### Both Paperback and AltStore crash on launch
+Applications installed with AltStore need to be refreshed every seven days.
+While AltServer and Mail or iCloud/iTune are open and your device is connected to the same network as your computer, AltStore will try to refresh the app automatically.
+If Paperback and AltStore both crash on launch it is likely that their certificate is expired.
+Without uninstalling anything connect your iPhone/iPad to your computer.
+Open AltServer and Mail or iCloud/iTune then select "**Install AltStore**" from AltServer menu.

+---

 ### App crashes when trying to follow on iPad
 This is a known Apple bug that was fixed in iPadOS 13.4, Update to iPadOS 13.4 or avoid following manga in Paperback and use the MangaDex website to follow (and then sync).

+---

+### App crashes after trying to download a manga
+Download currently does not work and breaks the app.
+You will need to delete and reinstall the app.

 ---